 Reframe your thinking around autism: How the polyvagal theory and brain plasticity help us make sense of autism, by Holly Bridges.
 Book and E-book, 104 pages, 1st edition, 2015.
 ISBN:978-1-84905-672-4.

 Reframe Your Thinking Around Autism is a smart, easy-to- grasp book that offers a whole new paradigm for understanding and working with autism.
-It is written for parents, carers and autists, and is refreshingly jargon-free.
+It is written for those on the spectrum of all ages, their parents and supporters, and is refreshingly jargon-free.

 Autism as a learnt response

 The book explains in simple language the work of American neuroscientist Dr Stephen Porges, and his Polyvagal Theory.
 The Polyvagal Theory suggests that autism may not be a neurological disorder, but a learnt response of the body to early stressors.
 It supplies not only a plausible answer to the question ‘What is autism?’, but it also explains why there is a spectrum.
 This theory is beautiful and allows for the possibility of real change.